playframework/playframework/documentation/manual/gettingStarted/Anatomy.md

-    └ java                 → Java source folder for unit or functional tests └ scala                → Scala source folder for unit or functional tests └ resources            → Resource folder for unit or functional tests project                    → sbt configuration files
+    └ java                 → Java source folder for unit or functional tests └ scala                → Scala source folder for unit or functional tests └ resources            → Resource folder for unit or functional tests └ universal               → Arbitrary files to be included in your projects distribution project                    → sbt configuration files
  └ build.properties        → Marker for sbt project
  └ plugins.sbt             → sbt plugins including the declaration for Play itself